👉 TAP TO SAVE 30% WITH CODE NEW

 Now, fast forward to Week 15.
 While Allen has somewhat slowed down, averaging 6.9 fantasy points per game since Week 8, McConkey has returned to a borderline WR1.
 He is averaging 13.7 fantasy points per game over his last eight contests.

-Before the conclusion of Week 14, McConkey had averaged five receptions and 7.7 targets per game over his last 10 contests, once again returning to the top of the Chargers' passing game peaking order.
+Before the conclusion of Week 14, McConkey had averaged five receptions and 7.7 targets per game over his last 10 contests, once again returning to the top of the Chargers' passing game pecking order.

-Davante Adams - WR, Los Angeles Rams vs Detroit Lions
+Davante Adams - WR, Los Angeles Rams vs. Detroit Lions

 I’m not sure why we are still getting questions as to whether or not we can trust Davante Adams in fantasy.
 All Adams has done this season is lead the NFL with 14 receiving touchdowns in 13 games.
 I get those who continually call for touchdown regression, but it hasn't happened yet.
 The 55.4 receiving yards per game really doesn’t factor in all that much.

-If you are one of those saying, Adams can’t keep scoring touchdowns, may I introduce you to the Detroit Lions?
-Detroit has surrendered 20 receiving touchdowns to opposing wide receivers this season (the second-most in the NFL) and has given up seven receiving touchdowns to receivers over the last five weeks.
+If you are one of those saying Adams can’t keep scoring touchdowns, may I introduce you to the Detroit Lions?
+Detroit has surrendered 20 receiving touchdowns to opposing wide receivers this season (the second most in the NFL) and has given up seven receiving touchdowns to receivers over the last five weeks.

 Week 15 Sits - Potential Fantasy Football Busts

-DJ Moore and Rome Odunze - WR, Chicago Bears vs Cleveland Browns
+DJ Moore and Rome Odunze - WR, Chicago Bears vs. Cleveland Browns

-It really doesn’t matter if Rome Odunze plays or doesn’t play this week; fantasy managers can not trust either of the perceived top options in the Bears' passing game to muster much fantasy production against this Cleveland Browns secondary.
+It really doesn’t matter if Rome Odunze plays or doesn’t play this week; fantasy managers cannot trust either of the perceived top options in the Bears' passing game to muster much fantasy production against this Cleveland Browns secondary.

 Without Odunze last week, Chicago struggled to move the ball through the air against one of the best secondaries in the NFL, the Green Bay Packers.
 Luther Burden III was the top receiving option, hauling in four passes for 67 yards.
-Moore was in the receiving rearers with one catch for negative four yards.
+Moore was in the receiving rearers with one catch for -4 yards.

 Green Bay is good, but the Cleveland Browns are the best in the NFL.
 They limit their opposition to a league-low 165.2 passing yards per game and hold opposing fantasy receivers to 24.48 fantasy points per game.
 That is the fourth-fewest fantasy points allowed per game this season.